CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 In general, CB-CSV supports three files (full size, small, and thumb) associated with each record, via links added to the following metadata columns (see the [CSV Metadata]({{ '/docs/metadata/csv_metadata/' | relative_url }}) documentation for more information):

 ### object_location:
-- A path to a full-sized digital object of any format (will be used by users as a full-sized file download, or a link to an external resource).
+- A path to a full-sized digital object of any format, or a link to an external resource (will be used by users as a full-sized file download).
 - This could be any format and size you would like to provide to your users, or a link to external resource such as YouTube videos or a link to an article.
 - The full-sized object may be hosted with the project, in an external location, or retrieved from an API.

 ### image_small:
-- A path to a web-quality image (will be used to represent the objects on its Item page).
+- A path to a web-quality image (will be used to represent the object on its Item page).
 - For all Item types, the "image_small" value should be a jpeg approximately 800x800 px max.
 - The small image may be hosted with the project, in an external location, or retrieved from an API.